openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

       ]
     }

 * Use criterion type templates (Python classes) for reusing definitions across groups without persisting criterion type instances.
+By evolving to a logic tree, we can support complex boolean expressions while maintaining the same level of validation through the criterion type classes without having an additional model to manage.
 * Allow complex boolean expressions while maintaining the same level of validation through the criterion type classes.
 * Ensure the logic tree can be evaluated in a predictable order, respecting operator precedence and grouping.
+* The logic tree is a tree of criterion types, where each criterion type is a node in the tree.
+The tree is evaluated by traversing the tree in a depth-first manner, respecting operator precedence and grouping.

 Restrict criterion types by scope and enforce compatibility
 -----------------------------------------------------------